 - The only way to permanently motivate people is to give them something to lose by building depth.

-- Most top earners make 90% or more of their income from just 1-3 legs.
+- Most top earners in our industry make 90% or more of their income from the efforts of just 1-3 people.

-# 8 I Would Thing Much Bigger, Much Sooner
+# 8 I: Would Think Much Bigger, Much Sooner

 Lesson Learned: I would think bigger much sooner.
 Instead of thinking small and worrying about today’s money problems, I would think much bigger and take the long-term view with my business.